monarc-project/monarc-project.github.io/content/pages/download.md

 ## SaaS offering

-We also provide a [My.Monarc.lu](https://my.monarc.lu/) hosted SaaS offering.
+We also provide a free [My.Monarc.lu](https://my.monarc.lu/) hosted SaaS offering.

 You can contact us at the address [info@cases.lu](mailto:info@cases.lu?subject=Information about My.Monarc.lu)